nicksolie/tiktactoe/README.md

 - Styled buttons.
 - The inclusion of an instructions pages that details how the page works and what the rules of the game are.
 - Make the page mobile friendly.
+- Fully implement bootstrap for a more responsive design.

 ## Built With